mrworf/stshell/README.md

 ### publish &lt;directory&gt;
 Publishes the smartapp or devicetypehandler to which the directory belongs.
 For short, you can use `.` as the directory name if the current path is within a modules.

+## Scripting it

+The console mode can be used for scripting as well, allowing cool things such as:

+`echo -e "cd smartapps/mysmartapp/\nput myfile.groovy\npublish ." | ./stshell console`

+Which will login to stshell in console mode, go into your smartapp directory and upload a new version of your code.
+Excellent when you wish to do IDE integrations with it.

 ## Caveats

 * The console option does not deal gracefully with multiple smartapps or devicetypehandlers named the EXACT SAME THING, so please avoid or use the commandline options instead.